tseringlamanyc/Pursuit-Core-iOS-Collection-View-Lab/README.md

 ## Bonus: Combining APIs

-The detail View Controller should also show the following properties.
+The Detail View Controller should also show the following properties.
 You will need to make a different network call to get this information:

 - The currency and the currency's value in USD
 - The current weather in the country's capital